-- Step 1 Check whether there is any exception on the keypad.
-If yes, contact the local INVT office. - Step 2 If no, check function code group P07 for the corresponding fault record parameters to determine the real state when the fault occurred. - Step 3 See the following table for a detailed solution and check for exceptions. - Step 4 Rectify the fault or ask for help. - Step 5 Ensure the fault has been rectified, perform fault reset, and run the product again.
+- 1. Check whether there is any exception on the keypad.
+If yes, contact the local INVT office. - If no, check function code group P07 for the corresponding fault record parameters to determine the real state when the fault occurred. - 3.
+See the following table for a detailed solution and check for exceptions. - Rectify the fault or ask for help. - 5.
+Ensure the fault has been rectified, perform fault reset, and run it again.